QuentinRa/blog.quentinra.dev/info/ocaml/advanced/modules.md

 [Go back](../index.md#advanced-concepts)

 We can group declarations of functions and new types in a container, called a **module**.
 This is a sort of class, if you are familiar with this notion.
-The declarations of functions/types inside the modules are described in **a module type**, and you module will take the type of a **module type**.
+The declarations of functions/types inside the modules are described in **a module type**, and your module will take the type of a **module type**.

 If you are familiar with Java, a **module type** is an interface, and a **module** is a class implementing the interface.
-You can have many **modules** implementing one interface, but every module can only **implements one module type**.
+You can have many **modules** implementing one interface, but every module can only **implement one module type**.

 <ul class="nav nav-tabs">
     <li class="nav-item">